vvr-rao/Star-Chart/README.md

 ## Current State:
-I have been able to create a queryable database using AWS Athena.
-The next step is to create the UI
+I have been able to create a queryable database using AWS Athena, am able to query it using Lambda and provide external access via the API Gateway.
+Troubleshooting and adding functionality.

 ## Explanation of files: